pypest/pypestutils/README.md

 1. MSYS2 can use `./scripts/build_lib.sh` similar to Linux.

+2. If using conda:
-2. To use a conda, install `m2w64-gcc-fortran` and `meson` in a conda environment.
-With the environment active, call `.\scripts\build_lib.bat`.
+   - install `m2w64-gcc-fortran` and `meson` in a conda environment.
+   - with the environment active, call `.\scripts\build_lib.bat`.
 This will compile the library, writting `pestutils.dll` in the `.\inst\bin\` folder.
-Copy `pestutils.dll` into the module path `pypestutils\lib\` to enable it to be found.
+   - copy `pestutils.dll` into the module path `pypestutils\lib\` to enable it to be found.

 Then, install the local version of this package with pip.

 #### Install pypestutils